 Motorola’s first attempt at an Android device – the Motorola CLIQ (aka the DEXT outside of the US) – certainly tries to deliver a lot for a first-gen device, and over at SlashGear we’ve been putting it

-fixed a couple DoS bugs in Android.
+This week Google fixed a couple DoS bugs in Android.
 The bugs were a couple of security flaws that would enable hackers to launch a denial of service attack on the user’s smartphone.

-Liquid A1 smartphone that will be the first Android device to run the Qualcomm Snapdragon processor.
+Acer went all official today and announced its new Liquid A1 smartphone that will be the first Android device to run the Qualcomm Snapdragon processor.
 The device sports a touchscreen and HSPA connectivity.

-gaining momentum in smart phone realm according to the San Francisco Chronicle.
+Android gaining momentum in smart phone realm according to the San Francisco Chronicle.

-second most used smartphone OS by 2012.
+According to a report from Gartner analyst Ken Dulaney, Android is destined to become the second most used smartphone OS by 2012.
 If that comes true, Android would be ahead of Apple, Microsoft, and RIM in terms of OS users.

 Dell has a smartphone on the market in China that is based on the Marvell oPhone.
 The oPhone is a device that was designed and built by Marvell to allow companies to get into the smartphone market without needing to do all the